 A Louisiana native, Jace relocated to metro Atlanta in 1994 and made Suwanee his home three years later.
 He has served in the leadership of Gwinnett and Suwanee government and business affairs for more than a decade.
 Jace served for 10 years on the Suwanee City Council, which included multiple turns as mayor pro tem.
 He currently serves on the board of directors for the North Gwinnett Schools Foundation and the Gwinnett Convention and Visitors Bureau.

 Jace is a business consultant working with companies such as The Table Group.
 He earned a Bachelor of Science in finance from Louisiana Tech University and two master’s degrees, one from Georgia State University and another from New Orleans Baptist Theological Seminary.

-Jace and his wife, Kirste, have been married since 1993 and have twin 15-year-old children, Aidan and Ally.
+Jace and his wife, Kirste, have been married since 1993 and have twin 16-year-old children, Aidan and Ally.
 He and his family are active members of Gwinnett Church.

-Lynette Howard has been a resident of Gwinnett for 30 years.
-For the last 19 years, Lynette has worked diligently to achieve a balance in development and aesthetics in Gwinnett County:
+Lynette Howard has been a resident of Gwinnett since 1988.
+Since becoming involved in community affairs in 1997, Lynette has worked diligently to achieve a balance in development and aesthetics in Gwinnett County: